Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/SingleStore-Pipeline-With-Kafka.md

 START PIPELINE name_of_pipeline;
 ```

-Now you can see the messages that you write in your topic stored in SingleStore table.
+Now you can see the messages that you write in your topic stored in the SingleStore table.